This is the multi-page printable view of this section. Click here to print.

 5. The deploy-agent.jar file is downloaded.

-To run an agent on a target VM server, follow these steps:
+To run the agent on the target VM server, follow these steps.

 1. Create a directory on the target VM server.

-2. Move the deploy-agent.jar file to the directory.
+2. Move the deploy-agent.jar file to the target directory.

-3. Refer to the usage below to run the agent.
+3. Refer to the Usage below and run the agent.

 Color mode